-- Orienting the reacting particles in such a process that successful collisions are more likely
+- Orienting the reacting particles in such a way that they are more likely to collide successfully.

 - Reacting with the reactants to form an intermediate that needs lower energy to form the product